Tom Metzger: Post-Oregon trial

 After the trial, Metzger's home was transferred to Seraw's estate for $121,500, while Metzger was allowed to keep $45,000 under California's Homestead Act.
 The Southern Poverty Law Center and the Anti-Defamation League came up with the $45,000 needed to pay Metzger for the home.
 Metzger was warned that any damages left in the house would result in a lawsuit, and while he left it in "a mess" with cracked windows, there was no serious damage.
 As a result of the sale of his home, he was forced to move into an apartment.

 In May 1991, Metzger agreed to stop selling T-shirts of Bart Simpson in a Nazi uniform with the words "Pure Nazi Dude" and "Total Nazi Dude".
 In 1991, he was convicted of burning a cross in 1983, and sentenced to six months in prison and 300 hours of community service by working with minorities.
-Also convicted were Stanley Witek, the leader of a small local Neo-Nazi party, and Brad Kelly.
+Also convicted were Stanley Witek and Brad Kelly.
 Metzger was released from prison after 45 days so he could be with his critically ill wife.
+His wife died on March 6, 1992, from lung cancer.

+In May 1992, when Republican presidential candidate Pat Buchanan visited the Mexico–United States border in Smuggler's Gulch as part of his presidential campaign and to deliver a news conference where he spoke out against illegal immigration and in favor of increased border security.
+Metzger and his supporters gatecrashed the news conference, Metzger said he wanted to talk to Buchanan about getting “action” to control the border.
+He suggested that the National Guard be stationed at the border with orders to “shoot to kill.” to stop illegal immigration.

 In 1992, Metzger and his son John violated a court order not to leave the country and entered Canada to speak to the Heritage Front.
 Soon afterwards, he was arrested for violating Canadian immigration laws by entering the country to "promote racial hatred".
-With his son John, Metzger was jailed for five days for breaking Canadian immigration laws as he had done so "to promote race hatred".
+With his son John, Metzger was jailed for five days for breaking Canadian immigration laws, as he had done so "to promote race hatred".